-Next, we analyze various spending and investment scenarios.
-These scenarios help us identify the effects of certain decisions.
-We also will explore the effect of investing more conservatively or aggressively based on your risk tolerance and stated investment objectives.
+We can explore the effect of investing more conservatively or aggressively based on your risk tolerance and stated investment objectives.
 Since most of DCA's investments are private investments, they tend to be less liquid than publicly traded securities.
-Accordingly, we pay particular attention to the family's needs for liquidity to ensure that the investment policy is appropriate from a risk, returns and liquidity perspective.
+Accordingly, clients should pay particular attention to the family's needs for liquidity to ensure that the investment policy is appropriate from a risk, returns and liquidity perspective.

 With this analysis in hand, we help you evaluate your choices.
-Choices often include how much to spend, how much to retain, how to manage your assets, and how to manage your liabilities.
+Choices often include how much to spend, how much to retain, how best to manage the types of assets in which you invest, and, in some cases, how to manage your liabilities.
 How we help manage your assets depends on your situation and your direction to us.
 For example, our growth category can include a portfolio of illiquid assets, such as private equity and real estate.
 Sometimes these assets exist already, and sometimes they need to be built out over time.
-We consider and often account for the evolving nature of the overall asset mix by making adjustments to liquid assets, which may be invested more conservatively due to concentration of illiquid investments.
-Other strategies are considered for liquidity events, taxes, estate planning, wealth transfers, charitable giving, asset protection, business succession, and retirement.
+Where clients share sufficient information, we work to consider and account for the evolving nature of the overall asset mix by recommending adjustments to liquid assets, which may be invested more conservatively due to concentration of illiquid investments.
+Other strategies are considered for liquidity events, taxes, estate planning, wealth transfers, charitable giving, asset protection, business succession, and retirement, typically in collaboration with your other professional advisors.

-We will collaborate with the family's other professionals and broader teams on legal, tax and other issues (as DCA is neither a tax nor legal advisor) for making customized solutions based on your needs.
+We often collaborate with the family's other professionals and broader teams on legal, tax and other issues (as DCA is neither a tax nor legal advisor) for making customized solutions based on your needs.
 We will then make recommendations, on a non-discretionary basis, leaving you empowered to make your own informed investment decisions.
 Once those decisions are made, DCA will help you implement your plan.

 Your plan must also be monitored.
-DCA provides this acute level of attention because we seek to focus on fewer, larger relationships.
+DCA provides this high-touch level of attention because we seek to focus on fewer, larger relationships.
 Working with fewer, larger relationships enables us to spend more time with the family to address details that often get ignored.
 This includes changes to your facts and assumptions, evolving family dynamics, as well as the performance of your investment strategy.